 Retirees or individuals age 70 ½ or older typically must take required minimum distributions from their IRAs.
 The semi-recent tax changes that occurred in 2018 caused more than just chatter amongst the population.
 These new changes created a greater incentive behind withdrawing from your IRA for charitable distributions, known as a QCD (Qualified Charitable Distribution).

-What exactly is a QCD (Qualified Charitable Distribution)?
+What exactly are QCDs (Qualified Charitable Distributions)?

 A QCD works in the favor of those over the age 70½ who are planning on donating to a charitable cause.
 This strategy allows one to transfer funds from their IRA directly to a charity without being counted as taxable income.